Digital, electronic, shared — they're all the same thing.

 Sees only his schedule.
 Simpler kid-friendly interface; chores shown as pictures.

-The family display, animated.
+The family display, morning to night.

-HomeHQ\'s display mode changes with the sun.
+HomeHQ's display mode changes with the sun.
 Morning is warm and gentle, midday is bright, golden hour fades into a calm dusk.
 Schedule, family, and chores stay legible the whole time.

 One calendar.
 Everyone sees it.
-Anywhere.

 HomeHQ runs on the Google Calendar your family already uses.
-Connect it once and everything syncs two-way — so the kitchen iPad, every iPhone, the web, and even an Android phone all show the same plan.
-Nobody gets left out, and nobody has to switch.
+Connect it once and every change shows up everywhere — the kitchen iPad and every iPhone show the same plan.
+Nothing to migrate, nobody to convince.

 - ✓Color-coded per person, automatically.